Mind, Body, and Spirit

 Modern psychology, on the other hand, views consciousness in biological terms and states that it results from a sufficiently large number of neural connections (mind = brain).
 For an assertion to be scientific, it must be of such a nature that it can be either proven to be true or false.
 There is no way to scientifically prove or disprove that consciousness results from a sufficiently large number of neural connections—especially when consciousness has yet to be measured or even adequately defined.

 In order for psychology to take a similar initiative, at least one quantity would need to be analogously defined.
 If consciousness cannot be defined adequately in terms of other quantities, then, perhaps, it should be defined operationally.
 All those who are the objects of the world of psychology—or are interested in or involved in discussing its realm—possess and experience the very attribute of consciousness.
-So why not let our individual experience of consciousness tie that concept to the psychological world and let it go at that?
+So why not let our individual experience of consciousness tie that concept to the psychological world and then come up with ways of assessing degrees of consciousness exhibited in various life-forms?
 Doing so would also obviate any need to characterize consciousness as biological, a characterization that is quite limiting and flies in the face of mounting evidence to the contrary.

 Spirit